 Perhaps it is even more important for leaders to recognize that, within the context of the fractals' dynamic action, their own actions have cascading and rippling implications throughout the organization.
 In fact, they should understand that no decision, action, or undertaking can occur in the organization without ultimately having an impact on every other action, decision, and undertaking.
-In addition, once they are cognizant of the web of interaction and interdependence that exists in the organization, leaders will approach deliberation and decision making only with extreme care, caution, and thoroughness.
+This happens because of the interdependent web of interaction and connectivity that links all of the pieces together in a reciprocal and intersecting dynamic of action that requires the action of each linked to the action of all to sustain the life of the system.
+In addition, once people are cognizant of the web of interaction and interdependence that exists in the organization, leaders will approach deliberation and decision making only with extreme care, caution, and thoroughness.
+Here, inclusiveness and engagement is not optional in providing for the sustainability of the system.

 Issues of relationship, interaction, empowerment, and ownership have become increasingly pertinent in our understanding of the nature of work.
 We now view individuals rather than organizations as owning the work processes, and this change in our understanding has altered the relationship between workplace and worker.
 Further, by focusing on different descriptors in portraying how human dynamic systems work and how processes get sustained, we have created a new framework for considering design and function within the workplace and within the entire human community.
-The new framework also enables us to consider what is and is not effective in the workplace and in relationships among people as well as issues of accountability, productivity, and value.
+The new framework also enables us to consider what is and is not effective in the workplace and in relationships among people as well as emphasizes issues of accountability, productivity, and value.

-For example, no longer is it enough for leaders to assess the functional proficiency of individual workers as a way of determining whether a work process is fully effective and sustainable.
+For example, it is enough for leaders to assess the functional proficiency of individual workers as a way of determining whether a work process is fully effective and sustainable.
 Instead, they must also examine whether each worker's competence and efforts fit with the competence and efforts of other workers.
 "Goodness of fit," not the individual proficiency of any single participant, leads to effectiveness and sustainability.
-Imagine the impact of this understanding on measures of productivity and performance.
+Imagine the impact of this understanding on viable and sustainable measures of productivity and performance.